 Above: Letters Patent of the Lordship and Earldom of Tyrconnell, in favour of Sir Rory O’Donnell, with the Barony of Donegal in favour of his heir male, dated 10 February 1604, granted by King James I. The effective date of Rory’s elevation was 4 September 1603, and he was invested in Christ Church Cathedral in Dublin on 29 September 1603, with the above formal letters patent issued thereafter.
 The seal is that of the by-then deceased Queen Elizabeth I, as King James’ own seal was not yet available.
 The ultimate beneficiary in remainder was to his cousin Donal Oge Mac Donal O’Donnell, and his heirs.
 (Source: vellum original in custody and courtesy of Count Douglas O’Donell von Tyrconnell in Hochkreut, Aurachberg, Austria; Photostat copy referenced D.6866 in Manuscripts Department of National Library of Ireland; English transliteration of the full text is available in G.O.
 Manuscript 169 in the National Library).

-Genealogically certified as of direct patrilineal descent from the last family to rule as the undisputed dynasty of Kings, Princes, and Earls of Tyrconnell, being descended from the eldest heir thereof who served as Seneschal of Tyrconnell and Sheriff of Donegal until assassinated on the Feast of the Holy Cross, 14 September 1590.
-Also related through a maternal line as second cousin thrice removed of the late Cardinal Patrick O'Donnell.
-Descended through mixed ancestry from Walter de Lacy, 2nd Lord of Meath and 1st Lord of Fingal.
-Titles registered in Ireland.
-Francis O'Donnell, holding by inheritance from his late father, has been gazetted in The Gazette, the official public record in London, England, as Lord O'Donnell of Fingal.
-Listed by the British Government as Lord O'Donnell of Fingal in his capacity as Trustee of a British charity (No. 1173608; company number 09958251)
+Genealogically certified as of direct patrilineal descent from the last family to rule as the undisputed dynasty of Kings, Princes, and Earls of Tyrconnell, the O'Donnells of Ardfert are descended from the eldest heir thereof who served as Seneschal of Tyrconnell and Sheriff of Donegal until assassinated on the Feast of the Holy Cross, 14 September 1590.
+Eldest of the line, Ambassador F. M. O'Donnell is also related through a maternal line as second cousin thrice removed of the late Cardinal Patrick O'Donnell, and also descended through mixed ancestry from Walter de Lacy, 2nd Lord of Meath and 1st Lord of Fingal.
+Registered in Ireland, in the Registry of Deeds and Titles, Francis M. O'Donnell, holding by inheritance from his late father, has been gazetted in The Gazette, the official public record in London, England, as Lord O'Donnell of Fingal, and is listed by the British Government as Lord O'Donnell of Fingal in his capacity as Trustee of a British charity (No. 1173608; company number 09958251)

 The social utility of intangible cultural heritage